 What campers love about this tent is that it has double doors and the rain fly converts into two big vestibules.
-You can use this space for relaxing outside the tent in poor weather or blazing sunshine.
+You can use this extra space for relaxing outside the tent in poor weather or blazing sunshine.
 It’s also handy for cooking in the rain.
 And when you head to sleep, the double layer of fabric protects you well from the elements.

 The Big Agnes Copper Spur HV UL2 also has some smart features that can make your life easier.
 For example, it has small pouches on the inside for your electronics, with a cable port.

 The awning door can also be supported using trekking poles, reducing the overall packed weight of your backpack.
 Having the awning up is great for getting even more space out of the tent body.